Skip to main content

 Use of Geospatial Analytics in Quantifying Forests, Green Space and Human Behaviors and Attitudes

-Researchers at the College of Natural Resources are working with a variety of stakeholders on public lands and open spaces to use geospatial technologies to understand the interplay between forests, green spaces and human behaviors.
-Efforts range from satellite tree canopy surveys to viewshed analysis across a variety of locations.
+Researchers at the College of Natural Resources used geospatial technologies with stakeholders on public lands and open spaces to study the interplay between forests, green spaces and human behavior, from satellite canopy surveys to viewshed analysis.

-The overall goal of this project is to understand and increase human health and well-being.
-In the Carolinas, researchers are collaborating with local park districts to annotate use of open space by families to note where children and families are active within parks and what spaces are underperforming.
-In eastern North Carolina, citizen science and geospatial analytics are being combined to build resilience in the face of more severe hurricanes.
+The project aimed to improve human health and well-being.
+In the Carolinas, researchers collaborated with park districts to track how families used parks and identify underutilized spaces.
+In eastern North Carolina, citizen science and geospatial analytics helped build resilience to severe hurricanes.

-This project will help increase individual health and better use of public parks and green spaces.
+• Improved individual health and increased use of public parks and green spaces

-• 26 – Stakeholders attended workshops to map the natural, cultural and at-risk resources of Johns Island, SC.
+• Twenty-six stakeholders attended workshops to map natural, cultural and at-risk resources on Johns Island, South Carolina

-• 50 – Reference atlases were distributed to local stakeholders and community partners.
+• Fifty reference atlases distributed to local stakeholders and community partners

 A McIntire-Stennis supported project